-If the IRG instructs member bodies to review the working drafts (different portions may be assigned to different member bodies), member bodies' editors should review it according to the agreed schedule.
+If the IRG instructs member bodiesreviewers to review the working drafts (different portions may be assigned to different member bodiesreviewers), member bodies' editors should reviewers itshould submit review result according to the agreed schedule.
 They should follow the principles set out below during the review process.